sensetogether/ContextSense/README.md

 License
 -------------
 #ContextSense is available under the terms of the GPL License, which implies that application developers are free to use #ContextSense.
-It also means that developers are invited to contribute to improve #ContextSense as long as the original source code remains open.
+It also means that developers are invited to contribute to improving #ContextSense as long as the original source code remains open.

 Contributors
 ---------------------